FarizKesten/MLPlayground/README.md

-# Repo to play around witht different AI-models
+# Repo to play around with different AI-models